sebpiq/FreedomPortal/README.md

 Copy the source code of the web server on the usb stick as well, under `PortalApp/`.

-Create a `data/` directory for the menu game.

 Create a `site-packages/` directory for Python dependencies of the menu game

 Create a `log/` directory for supervisord logs.